Posted on Leave a comment

 Jes had tried and failed in 2017.

-My plan is to the 47km on the Elk River trail through to Myra Falls.
+My plan is to hike the 47km Golden Hinde Traverse on the Elk River trail through to Myra Falls.
 I’ll only attempt the summit as a detour if conditions, health, time and weather permit.
 No pressure. ?

 Cost for a guided climb is about CAD $1500 for 5 days.